tenxlenx/GpuDct/README.md

 - CUDA Toolkit 12.x (tested) with `nvcc`
 - CMake 3.18 or newer
 - Host compiler with full C++20 support (GCC 11+, Clang 14+, MSVC 19.3+)
+- No bundled image-processing dependencies.
+Provide your own contiguous buffers from any loader you prefer (stb_image, OpenCV, etc.).

 ## Quick Start